 With evidence showing that people from Black, Asian and minority ethnic backgrounds are more severely affected by COVID-19, it is critical that we understand what factors are driving this risk to address them effectively.

-UKRI Chief Executive, Professor Dame Ottoline Leyser, said in July 2020:
+UKRI Chief Executive, Professor Dame Ottoline Leyser, said:

 There is unlikely to be a simple answer and we must consider all possibilities, reflected in the range of projects we have funded, so that we can save as many lives as possible during this pandemic and any future outbreaks.

 The projects funded by the NIHR and UKRI is examining this association in detail, so that new treatments and approaches to care can be developed to target the ethnicities most at risk.
 This research will have embedded patient and public involvement with Black, Asian and minority ethnic groups at all stages of the research.

 Dr Manish Pareek, University of Leicester and Honorary Consultant at University Hospitals of Leicester NHS Trust: £2.1 million

 UK-REACH (UK Research Study into Ethnicity And COVID-19 outcomes in Healthcare workers) is calculating the risk of contracting and dying from COVID-19 for ethnic minority healthcare workers.
 It has access to over two million healthcare records held by national healthcare organisations.

 The study includes non-clinical staff integral to the day-to-day running of healthcare institutions including cleaners, kitchen staff and porters.
 It is following a group of healthcare workers from Black, Asian and minority ethnic backgrounds over 12 months to see what changes occur in their physical and mental health.